CodeStory/code-story-blog/about/eric.markdown

 linkedin: pub/eric-le-merdy/4/70/bb6
 ---

-Eric is especially happy when he codes.
+[Eric](http://twitter.com/ericlemerdy) is especially happy when he codes.

-Breed by agile spirit, he enjoys to belong to a cool team to code with and share its happiness.
-In addition to his interest for practicing the art of programming, he likes theory also.
-'Lean' satisfies his sympathy for both japanese culture and people empowering models that work.
+Led by Agile spirit, he enjoys belonging to a cool code team and sharing its happiness.
+In addition to his interest for practicing the art of programming, he also likes theory.
+Lean Software Developement satisfies his interest for both japanese culture and people empowering models that work.

-Inspired by agile methodologies, he tries to remove a feature every day and evict legacy from this world (legacy being code that could have been written the day before by himself).
+Inspired by Software Craftsmanship, he tries to remove a feature every day and evict legacy from this world (legacy being code that could have been written the day before by himself).

-He is a happy member of Valtech Technology Paris.
+He is a happy member of [Valtech Technology Paris](http://blog.valtech.fr).